davidmaamoaix/codewars-authoring/the-little-typer/description.md

+*Note: this kata assumes that you are familiar with basic functional programming.*

 In this kata, you are going to infer the type of an expression based on a given context.
 Your goal is to implement the `infer_type` function so that it can take in a context like:

 ```python